-The continuum spectra of XRPs are typically described by purely phenomenological spectral models, such as a power law with a cut-off at high energies.
+Next, to fully account for the energy dispersion and spectral shape, we performed a model-dependent spectro-polarimetric analysis by simultaneously fitting the Stokes $I$, $Q$, and $U$ spectra in {\sc xspec} in order to study the polarization properties as a function of energy.
+The continuum spectra of XRPs are typically described by purely phenomenological spectral models, such as a power law with a cutoff at high energies.
 Several models of varying complexity have been used to describe the spectral continuum of \gx.
-However, for the energy resolution and energy range of \ixpe, a more simplified model was used to fit the spectra.
+However, for the energy resolution and energy range of \textit{IXPE}, we used a more simplified model to fit the spectra.
 This spectral model consists of an absorbed power law (for the absorption we used \texttt{tbabs} model with the abundances from \citealt{Wilms2000}).
-Additionally, a prominent iron emission line (complex) is also observed, and therefore a Gaussian component was introduced.
+Additionally, a prominent iron emission line (complex) was also observed, and therefore a Gaussian component was introduced.
 A re-normalization constant was used to account for possible discrepancies between the separate DUs (\texttt{const}), and for DU1 it was fixed at unity.
 Finally, the \texttt{polconst} polarization model, assuming a constant PD and PA with energy, was applied to the power law, while the Gaussian component was assumed to be unpolarized.
-The resulting model
+The resulting model,

 was used to fit both the phase-averaged and the phase-resolved data.
 A systematic error of 5\% was added over the entire 2--8 keV energy range for the phase-averaged spectro-polarimetric analysis.
-The results of the spectral fitting of the phase-averaged data are given in Table\,\ref{table:best-fit}.
-For the phase-averaged data, we do not detect any significant polarization, with a 99\% upper limit of PD$<2.3$\%.
-The \texttt{polconst} polarization model was replaced with the \texttt{pollin} (linear energy dependence of the PD and PA) and \texttt{polpow} (power-law energy dependence of the PD and PA) models, however, neither one gave an improvement of the fit, therefore we find no evidence for an energy-dependent polarization.
+The results of the spectral fitting of the phase-averaged data are given in Table~\ref{table:best-fit}.
+For the phase-averaged data, we did not detect any significant polarization, with a 99\% upper limit of PD$<2.3$\%.
+The \texttt{polconst} polarization model was replaced with the \texttt{pollin} (linear energy dependence of the PD and PA) and \texttt{polpow} (power-law energy dependence of the PD and PA) models; however, neither one gave an improvement of the fit.
+Thus, we found no evidence for an energy-dependent polarization.